kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Allowing Resources to be changed without recreating the Pod or restarting the Containers addresses this issue directly.

-Additioally, In-Place Pod Vertical Scaling feature relies on Container Runtime Interface (CRI) to update CPU and/or memory requests/limits for a Pod's Container(s).
+Additionally, In-Place Pod Vertical Scaling feature relies on Container Runtime Interface (CRI) to update CPU and/or memory requests/limits for a Pod's Container(s).

 The current CRI API set has a few drawbacks that need to be addressed: